Cinnamon - A Very Yang Spice

 Cinnamon is hot and very stimulating!
 Use with caution.

-Do not use if you have excess, hot patterns like Liver Yang Rising, Liver Fire, high blood pressure, hypertension, sensations of heat rising, heavy blood flow, early menses.
+Avoid or use with caution if you have excess, hot patterns like Liver Yang Rising, Liver Fire, high blood pressure, hypertension, sensations of heat rising, heavy blood flow, early menses.
 Use with caution in pregnancy.
 As cinnamon is very heating, excess use of it can overly dry people with Yin deficiency, dryness or dehydration issues.

 In small, regular doses a dash in your tea or on your oatmeal it will add a strengthening warming glow to your body.
 This is especially true if you have Yang collapse - your body won't be able to hold too much of any strong tonic in high doses.
 Slow and easy is essential here.